 There are two minor but important variants on WooHoo in The Sims 4.

 Both are initiated in the same way as regular WooHoo and become available under the same general circumstances; and a successful interaction will play out using the same locations and animations.
 However, they have slightly different conditions and outcomes attached:

 Try for Baby: Available only when one partner can 'Become Pregnant' (active by default for Young Adult/Adult females) and the other partner can 'Get others pregnant' (active by default for Young Adult/Adult/Elder males).

 The 'Custom Gender Settings' panel in Create-A-Sim allows you to change these options, as well as disabling 'Try for Baby' altogether for that Sim by selecting 'Neither'.

 By contrast to regular WooHoo, which never results in pregnancy, Trying for Baby has an 80% base chance of success.

 Mess Around: A toned-down version of WooHoo, only available when both partners are in the Teen age group.

 Though identical to WooHoo in most respects, worried Sim parents may be reassured to know that Teens remain fully clothed while Messing Around.

-If one partner ages up to Young Adulthood they will retain their Romantic relationship value with their teen sweetheart, but all romantic interactions (including WooHoo/Mess Around) are disabled for the couple until the younger partner has celebrated their birthday too.
+If one partner ages up to Young Adulthood they will retain their Romantic relationship value with their teen sweetheart, but all romantic interactions (including WooHoo/Mess Around) are disabled for the couple until the younger partner has aged up to a Young Adult too.

 What to do with Sims who won't WooHoo